 RNN Group received notification on 23 October 2019 from the EFSA that the assessment for the year ended 2018/19 was 'Requires Improvement' financial health.
+This was also the financial health score for FY2020.
 The ESFA financial health assessment is based on three criteria, which are evaluated by the submission of a three-year financial plan.
 The operating surplus (EBITDA) is the first measure, and is the most negative aspect of the Group's assessment, with a deficit exacerbated by merger activities and costs.
 Borrowing levels are relatively low and therefore strengthen the financial assessment.
 The balance sheet (measured using an adjusted current ratio) is also a strong financial measure for the Group.

-The Group submitted a three-year financial plan to the ESFA in July 2020 and a revised financial forecast in November 2020 which predicts that the organisation will have a "Requires Improvement" financial health in 2020/21.
+The Group performed strongly in FY2021 and returned a financial health score of 'Good'.
+The Group submitted a two-year financial plan to the ESFA in July 2021 which predicts that the organisation will have a "Requires Improvement" financial health in 2021/22 and 'Good' in 2022/23.

-The Group is going through a phase of realigning the size of its estate to the required size for delivery, this along with the curriculum delivery plans will lead the Group to "Good" financial health in 2021/22.
-The group has prepared and is implementing an updated 3-year strategic plan which will ensure that there is cash generation for reinvestment into the college, this will monitored on a regular basis by the Board and Executive team to ensure the plans are delivered, particularly over the next 12 months.
+The Group is going through a phase of realigning the size of its estate to the required size for delivery, this along with the curriculum delivery plans has lead the Group to "Good" financial health in 2021/22.
+The group has prepared and is implementing an updated 3-year strategic plan which will ensure that there is cash generation for reinvestment into the college, this will be monitored on a regular basis by the Board and Executive team to ensure the plans are delivered, particularly over the next 12 months.
 The Group has agreed new covenant measures with the Group's bank and the plan will ensure that these are not breached over the 3 years.